-In~\cite{su2024motion}, Sun \emph{et al.} proposed a novel transmission mechanism, in which binary data is encoded as dynamic visual markers on a screen and captured by an event camera through asynchronous brightness changes.
-To ensure accurate spatial localization, the authors proposed to use the Surface of Active Events (SAE).
-In this way, the markers maintain a high-contrast margin, which improves tracking stability.
+In~\cite{su2024motion}, a novel transmission mechanism is proposed in which binary data is encoded as dynamic visual markers on a screen and captured by an event camera through asynchronous brightness changes.
+In order to ensure accurate spatial localization, the authors introduced the Surface of Active Events~(SAE).
+The~SAE allows the markers to maintain a high-contrast boundary and guarantees robust tracking.
 Data is transmitted as a video stream at 60~fps, and the decoding process involves binarizing the received information.
-The experimental results indicate that the system achieves a maximum transmission rate of 114~kbps under static conditions: the transmission rate drops to 7.68~kbps, in case of motion.
+Experimental results indicate that the system achieves a maximum transmission rate of 114~kbps under static conditions, with the rate decreasing to 7.68~kbps in case of motion.

-In~\cite{sarmadi2021detection}, the authors presented a cutting-edge method for real-time decoding of binary square fiducial markers, using an event camera.
+A complementary approach is described in~\cite{sarmadi2021detection}.
+Here, the authors present a method for real-time decoding of binary square fiducial markers using an event camera.
 In a preprocessing step, a Gaussian filter is applied to the input data.
-Then, the Line Segment Detector (LSD) is used to accurately identify the boundaries of the markers.
-By~forming candidate marker regions through the pairing of line segments extracted from temporally-segmented event frames, the detection process does not incur a high computational cost.
-To extract the binary message embedded within the markers, a shift convolution method is utilized on the marker grid, by taking advantage of event distribution.
-This approach is not only robust against transmission errors, but also streamlines the extraction of encoded information.
+The Line Segment Detector (LSD)~\cite{vonGioiJaMoRa_PAMI10} is then used to accurately identify the boundaries of the markers.
+The candidate marker regions are defined by matching line segments obtained after the temporal segmentation of event frames, which ensures a computationally-efficient detection pipeline.
+The binary message contained in the markers is retrieved by using a shift-convolution method applied to the marker grid and by taking advantage of the event distribution.

-\subsubsection{Passive Markers}
+\subsubsection{\textbf{Passive markers}}

 Passive markers, a distinct class of optical markers, are widely used in EBOMS.
-They do not emit electromagnetic waves, but, instead, reflect or modulate an external source of light.
-Reflective surfaces or Digital \mbox{Micromirror} Devices (DMDs) can be utilized as passive markers, especially in scenarios where adding an active light source is impractical due to design or environmental constraints, or energy limitations.
-This class of optical markers is particularly useful when an obstacle lies between the event camera and the target.
-In this case, the neuromorphic sensor generates events by indirectly capturing the light incident on a reflective surface.
-Thus, the obstacle is detected, event though it is outside the line-of-sight.
+They do not emit electromagnetic waves, but they instead reflect or modulate an external source of light.
+Reflective surfaces or Digital \mbox{Micro-mirror} Devices (DMDs) can be utilized as passive markers, especially in scenarios where adding an active light source is impractical due to environmental constraints or energy limitations.
+This class of optical markers is particularly useful when an obstacle lies between the event camera and the target: in this case, the neuromorphic sensor generates events by indirectly capturing the light incident on a reflective surface.
+Thus, the obstacle is detected, even if it is outside the \mbox{line of sight}.